 Eating a healthy diet, avoiding excess fat and salt, and drinking plenty of water can help reduce abdominal bloating.
-Fluids that contain caffeine, including coffee and tea, may contribute to bloating and should therefore be avoided if possible.
+Fluids that contain caffeine, including coffee and tea, may contribute to bloating.
+They should be avoided if possible.

 Exercising can help to reduce stress and bloating.
-However, excessive exercising can contribute to missed periods.
+Also know that excessive exercising can contribute to missed periods.

-Because stress can trigger missed periods, keep your stress levels as low as possible.
-Engaging in activities you enjoy, exercising, and listening to calming music can all help you relax you and minimize stress.
+Stress can trigger missed periods, so make an attempt to keep your stress level down.
+Engage in activities you enjoy; exercise and listen to calm music.
+All of this can help you relax and minimize stress.

-Eating several small meals throughout the day, instead of larger ones, and taking your time while eating them can help prevent abdominal bloating.
+Eat several small meals throughout the day, instead of larger ones.
+Taking your time while eating can also help prevent abdominal bloating.